MarkWieczorek/mapmanager/_posts/2015-05-21-fitting-segments-in-fiji.md

 date: 2015-04-21 22:01:06
 order: 4
 ---

+### <span style="color:red">As of 20171010 Map Manager has a simplified workflow to fit dendritic segment tracings in Fiji.
+Please ignore this page.</span>

 Line segments are fit in FIJI using Map Manager specified control points.

 ### The version of Fiji is critical